Yamaguchi Dam (Fukuoka)

-Yamaguchi Dam is an earthfill dam located in Fukuoka Prefecture in Japan.
+Yamaguchi Dam is an earth fill dam located in Fukuoka Prefecture in Japan.
 The dam is used for irrigation and water supply.
 The catchment area of the dam is 3.7 km^{2}.
 The dam impounds about 10 ha of land when full and can store 800 thousand cubic meters of water.
 The construction of the dam was started on 1970 and completed in 1996.